GildedPleb/hab-guide/src/pages/how.md

 of another cat.
 As such, it has a symbol of what a cat looks like in its mind.
 We humans have this ability too, we have a symbol (albeit imperfect) of a cat, or another human, or a computer in our head which allows us to recognize what we are looking at.
-Indeed, for humans it goes far deeper than this and than cats; a human who knows another human sufficiently well, can simulate with decent enough accuracy what that other person would think, say, or do, given a certain premise (for more on this see the book,
+Indeed, for humans it goes far deeper than this; a human who knows another human sufficiently well, can simulate with decent enough accuracy what that other person would think, say, or do, given a certain premise (for more on this see the book,
 [I am a Strange Loop by Douglas Hofstadter](https://www.goodreads.com/book/show/123471.I_Am_a_Strange_Loop)).

 Now, let's consider what the computer "thinks": a computer, too can think of a